CybersecurityAutomationWorkshop/caw2022/SweatEquity/README.md

 - ...

-A procedural note about modifying this and subtending pages:
+A procedural note about modifying this and subtending dirs/pages:
 - Pull Requests to modify a participant's page should only be made by the participant or with their express permission.
-- The list on this page is in order that the organizer received notice a participant was bringing something to interwork.
-From now on it will be based on the order initial Pull Requests are received by new participants.
-Ie to bring something, make a PR against this documents adding yourself to the end of the list and making a page for to reference.
+- If you plan to bring something to the workshop, make a Pull Request:
+   + adding your org to the end of the list
+   + make a subdirectory
+   + make a README.md in the subdirectory
+   + note that initially just creating the file is sufficient.
+Details can get filled in over time

 ## Return to Home